bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 This is approach is implemented in the [filter_vcf_to_STR_variants.py](https://github.com/broadinstitute/str-analysis/blob/main/str_analysis/filter_vcf_to_STR_variants.py) script.

+Limitations:
-Limitations:  The current approach doesn't properly handle interruptions in the repeat sequence and will miss most STR variants that include interuptions.
+  The current approach doesn't properly handle interruptions in the repeat sequence and will miss most STR variants that include interuptions.
-  A future version of filter_vcf_to_STR_variants.py can avoid this by integrating the TandemRepeatFinder [Benson 1999] algorithm.
+  A future version of filter_vcf_to_STR_variants.py can avoid this limitation by integrating the TandemRepeatFinder [Benson 1999] algorithm.

 Results: